-What Are My Rights after a Personal Injury in New Mexico?
+What Are My Rights after a Personal Injury in Albuquerque?

-Likewise, New Mexico, place caps on damages in personal injury cases that limit damages for certain kinds of cases, like medical malpractice cases.
-In New Mexico, the state caps damages in medical malpractice cases at $600,000.
+Likewise, Albuquerque, place caps on damages in personal injury cases that limit damages for certain kinds of cases, like medical malpractice cases.
+In Albuquerque, the state caps damages in medical malpractice cases at $600,000.
 This cap doesn’t include punitive damages or costs for past and future medical care.

-Can You Recover Compensation If You Are at Fault for the Accident?
+Can You Recover Compensation If You Are at Fault for the Accident in Albuquerque?

 How Much is My Personal Injury Case Worth?